A time of cold, and rain. The grey clouds, cold weather and shorter days calls for bunkering down in our cosy homes with a bowl of hot soup.

 So, this winter I have written this devotional series as a reminder of how he is present with us in those winter seasons, even when we can feel that he is so very far away.

-I will be posting Wednesdays starting on the 1st August.
-Join me as we investigate how he is “present with us” as we journey through the next few months of winter.
+All the posts for this series are linked here.
+Join me as we investigate how he is “present with us” as we journey through this winter.